 - A. Israel's religious failure in a Levite priest who blessed Dan's ungodly migration shows they needed a godly king (Judges 17-18). - 1.
-Micah's idolatry and hiring of a Levite as pagan priest exemplifies the personal religious apostasy in Israel to show that a righteous monarchy must replace the failed theocracy (Judges 17). - 2.
-The Levite's pagan blessing upon the godless Danite migration plan reveals the tribal religious apostasy in Israel to show that a righteous monarchy must replace the failed theocracy (Judges 18). - B. Israel's moral failure in the Benjamite murder of a concubine and national retaliation shows they needed a godly king (Judges 19-21). - 1.
-Benjamites in Gibeah rape and kill a traveling Levite's concubine, whose body pieces are sent to each tribe in Israel to show the rampant immorality in the failed theocracy (Judges 19). - The 400,000 warriors of the other eleven tribes destroy 26,100\ of the 26,700 Benjamites as well as all the women and children, and thus nearly destroy the entire tribe except 600 men who fled into the desert (Judges 20).
+Micah's idolatry and hiring of a Levite as pagan priest show Israel's religious apostasy for a righteous monarchy to replace the failed theocracy (Judges 17). - 2.
+The Levite's pagan blessing of the godless Danite migration shows the tribal religious apostasy for a righteous monarchy to replace the failed theocracy (Judges 18). - B. Israel's moral failure in the Benjamite murder of a concubine and national retaliation shows they needed a godly king (Judges 19-21). - Benjamites in Gibeah rape and kill a traveling Levite's concubine, whose body pieces are sent to each tribe in Israel to show the rampant immorality in the failed theocracy (Judges 19). - The 400,000 warriors of the other eleven tribes destroy 26,100\ of the 26,700 Benjamites and their women and children, nearly destroying the tribe except 600 men who fled into the desert (Judges 20).